About me

 Research Interests

-My main research interest gravitates around named entities, from their recognition in the text to the extraction of the relationships they share with each other.
+My research also revolve around named entities, from their recognition in the text to the extraction of the relationships they share with each other.
 For those tasks, I mainly use machine learning, especially CRFs and neural networks.

 My researches lead me to take an interest in the annotation process, how to create and evaluate annotated corpora.
 For this tasks, I am heading towards active learning.